Manchester Essex Regional Middle/High School: Football

 During the Second World War Manchester switched to six-man football.
-With Joe Hyland as the coach in the 1940s and 1950s, the school won 80% of their games and remained undefeated at home for eight years.
+With Joe Hyland as the coach in the 1940s and 1950s, the school won 80% of its games and remained undefeated at home for eight years.
 After Hyland stepped down as football coach, Manchester football was coached by Ed Field Jr. from 1960 until 1973.

 After Hyland stepped down as football coach, Manchester football was coached by Ed Field Jr. beginning in 1960.
 In 1961 Manchester went undefeated and went on to become State Class D Champions, in only its second year of 11-man football.
 The team was captained by Peter Foster and future Athletic Director Hardy Nalley.
-Besides Foster and Nalley, seniors Elliott Crocker, John Heath, Don Macreae, Frank Glass, Eric Ericson, Al Clapp, Pete Milner and Bud Backry played on the team.
+Besides Foster and Nalley, seniors Elliott Crocker, John Heath, Don Macreae, Frank Glass, Eric Ericson, Al Clapp, Pete Milner, and Bud Backry played on the team.
 Coach Ed Field was a staple in Manchester Football and is largely credited with building the team in preparation for future glory.
 Field and Hyland's accomplishments were marked by the dedication of the Lincoln Street and Brook Street athletic fields to each of them, respectively.

-In 1981 Manchester led the Mayflower League and defeated Dorchester High School in the Super Bowl 49–6 to win the Class D STate Title.
+In 1981 Manchester led the Mayflower League and defeated Dorchester High School in the Super Bowl 49–6 to win the Class D State Title.
 The team was coached by Charles Cook and captained by Eddie Field, Eric Bachry, and Darren Twombley.

 In 1982 Manchester High School had ten straight victories during its regular season to lead the Mayflower League.
-In the Super Bowl the Hornets defeated Natucket High School 28–6 to win the State Class D Championship.
-The team was coached by Fran York, who was 75-33 as Manchester's coach.
+In the Super Bowl, the Hornets defeated Nantucket High School 28–6 to win the State Class D Championship.
+The team was coached by Fran York, who was 75–33 as Manchester's coach.
 The following year the team moved to the Commonwealth League, where they dominated thanks in large part to standout Mark Needham ('87).
 After about ten years as an independent team, the team rejoined the Commonwealth League.

 During the 1999–2000 season, the Hornets were champions of the Commonwealth League and won the Super Bowl to be the Division VI State Champions.
 The team was coached by Dick Ananian and captained by Nick Ferraco, Dan McLaughlin, and Chris Murray.

 In 2019, after consistent finishes in the bottom half of the division, the football team left the Cape Ann League and became an independent team.
 This led them to their best record of the decade and into the Division 7 North finals, where their season was put to an end by the Greater Lawrence Tech team.